2023 Best Value Physical Sciences Master's Degree Schools in the Rocky Mountains Region

 Full Physical Sciences at University of Northern Colorado Report

-You’ll join some of the best and brightest minds around you if you attend Colorado State University - Fort Collins.
-The school came in at #4 on this year’s Best Value Physical Sciences Master’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Fort Collins, Colorado State is a public college with a fairly large student population.
+Out of the 10 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 4 spot on the list.
+Located in the city of Fort Collins, Colorado State is a public college with a very large student population.

 Out-of-state tuition fees for graduate students at Colorado State are $29,043 per year.

-Read full report on Physical Sciences at Colorado State University - Fort Collins
+Full Physical Sciences at Colorado State University - Fort Collins Report

 Read full report on Physical Sciences at Montana State University

-In addition to its great value ranking, CU - Boulder is in the top 15% of all schools on our Best Physical Sciences Master’s Degree Schools in the Rocky Mountains Region list.
+CU - Boulder also claimed a spot on our Best Physical Sciences Master’s Degree Schools in the Rocky Mountains Region list.
+It’s in the top 15% of all schools in this category.

 The average tuition and fees for an out-of-state graduate students at U of I are $29,148 a year.

-Colorado School of Mines did quite well in this year’s ranking of the best places for physical sciences students to get a master’s degree.
-It came in at #9 on the list.
-Located in the suburb of Golden, Mines is a public college with a medium-sized student population.
+With a ranking of #9, Colorado School of Mines did quite well on this year’s best value schools for physical sciences students working on their master’s degree.
+Located in the suburb of Golden, Mines is a public school with a moderately-sized student population.

 Mines graduate students pay an average of $40,844 in tuition and fees each year.

-Mines not only placed well in our value ranking, but it is also #1 on our Best Physical Sciences Master’s Degree Schools in the Rocky Mountains Region list.
+Mines did well in our overall quality rankings, too.
+It placed #1 on our Best Physical Sciences Master’s Degree Schools in the Rocky Mountains Region list.

 Explore the best physical sciences schools for a specific state in the Rocky Mountains region.